Sbuazjr/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-File 1.
-Display the contents list of your current directory.
+File 2.  script that changes the working directory to the user’s home directory.